Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ### Example call

-    icingacli training hello from Nürnberg
+    icingacli training hello from Nuremberg
     icingacli training hello from
     icingacli training hello from --help

 ## API documentation

 The Params class in the `Icinga\Cli` namespace documents other methods and their parameters.
-These are most conveniently accessible in the API documentation.
-This can be generated with phpDocumentor, in the near future there should also be a CLI command.
+These are accessible in the API documentation for convenience.
+Those docs can be generated with phpDocumentor, in the near future there should also be a CLI command.

 ## Task 3